woocommerce/woocommerce/docs/high-performance-order-storage/guide-large-store.md

 If everything is working as expected, you can disable sync on write as well.
 Given sync on read was already disabled, you can disable sync altogether from the settings.
 As usual, go to **WooCommerce > Settings > Advanced > Features**, and uncheck **“Enable compatibility mode"**.

 On our high-volume site, we fully disabled sync after 1 week.
-We still run some manual synchronization (via `wp wc cot sync`) periodically so that we have the opportunity to fall back to posts immediately should anything happen.
+We still run some manual synchronization (via `wp wc hpos sync`) periodically so that we have the opportunity to fall back to posts immediately should anything happen.

 Keep in mind that disabling synchronization does not remove the ability to revert to the posts datastore, but you'd have to wait for the migration jobs to backfill the posts table with any data in the HPOS tables that they are missing.
-As always, `wp wc cot sync` can also be used for this purpose.
+As always, `wp wc hpos sync` can also be used for this purpose.

 Now with synchronization fully disabled, test out various critical flows, check that orders are coming in naturally as expected, and keep an eye on your support and contact channels.